clp90/imprinting_analysis/README.md

 - `R` [3.5.1]
 	- `argparse` (Davis 2018) [1.1.1-1]
 	- `Hmisc` (Harrell 2018) [4.1-1]

-`MarkDuplicates.jar` from the picard-tools suite (Copyright (c) 2017 Broad Institute) is also required, but is provided in this repository (version 1.121 downloaded Oct.
-2, 2015) for convenience.
-The picard-tools suite is licensed under the MIT license.

 ### Testing Installation
 The script `run_tests.sh` included in this repository checks that all required dependencies are installed, and performs small test runs to check that everything is working properly. `cd` to the location where this repository's folder was installed (which should contain `run_tests.sh`, `make_metagenome.py`, `rna_seq_map.sh`, `call_imprinting.sh` and `get_homology.py`), and run: